test-bench/mruby-ruby-compat/Eventide-Progress.md

 - :heavy_plus_sign: casing ()
   - Symbol is converted to string before calling String#[], which MRuby does not have
 - :heavy_check_mark: clock (tests require changes for MRuby support)
+- :heavy_check_mark: collection
 - :heavy_check_mark: dependency
+- :x: diagnostics-sample
+  - Relies on Process::CLOCK_MONOTIC to sample time values
 - :heavy_check_mark: identifier-uuid
 - :heavy_plus_sign: initializer
   - Use of class_eval is replaced with MRuby-compatible eval (does not work with anonymous classes)
 - :x: invocation
+  - Relies on `binding` to trap the arguments passed to the surrounding method, and MRuby cannot support `binding`
 - :heavy_plus_sign: log
   - Symbol is converted to string before calling String#[], which MRuby does not have
   - Library mistakenly uses $INPUT_RECORD_SEPARATOR, which happens to be from English (and is not available under MRuby)